Kaepernick’s Super Bowl close call has lasting impact on NFL

-MIAMI (AP) — MIAMI — One play.
+MIAMI (AP) – One play.
 Five yards.
 A flag that wasn’t thrown.

 Seven years ago at the Super Bowl, history was made when a 49ers receiver, unable to break free from the prying hands of a harassing cornerback, could not grab a pass on fourth-and-goal that would have given San Francisco the go-ahead score late in the game against the Baltimore Ravens.